Joining

 Overall, setting accurate_aggregation to 1 ensures group count and aggregate accuracy in RT tables and plain tables with pseudo_sharding=1.
 The drawback is that searches will run slower since they will be forced to operate in a single thread.

 However, if we have an RT table and a plain table containing the same data, and we run a query with accurate_aggregation=1, we might still receive different results.
-This occurs because the daemon might choose different max_matches settings for the RT and plain index due to the max_matches_increase_threshold setting.
+This occurs because the daemon might choose different max_matches settings for the RT and plain table due to the max_matches_increase_threshold setting.

 agent_query_timeout